michael-seibert-le/michael_le_python_scripts/le_print_hostNames_keys_Logs/README.md

 -------------------
 -------------------

-# THIS SCRIPT WILL:
+THIS SCRIPT WILL:
-# 1. LISTS ALL OF YOUR HOST NAMES & HOST KEYS FOR AN ACCOUNT
-#    The Host Names are not ordered.
+ 1. LISTS ALL OF YOUR HOST NAMES & HOST KEYS FOR AN ACCOUNT The Host Names are not ordered.

-# 2. UNDERNEATH EACH HOST, THE LOGS FOR THAT HOST WILL BE LISTED (In no order)
-#    LOG DETAILS INCLUDE: TOKEN-BASED OR AGENT-BASED, LOG NAME, LOG TOKEN AND LOGKEY
+ 2. UNDERNEATH EACH HOST, THE LOGS FOR THAT HOST WILL BE LISTED (In no order) LOG DETAILS INCLUDE: TOKEN-BASED OR AGENT-BASED, LOG NAME, LOG TOKEN AND LOGKEY

-# REQUIREMENT - you must have your Logentries Account_Key and have at least one host in your account.
+REQUIREMENT(S) - You must have your Logentries Account_Key and have at least one host in your account.

 Usage:
 -----